SDTC-CPMed/DigiTwin_framework/README.md

 Note that the R scripts are not developed to be executed from command line.
 We recommend using RStudio for running these scripts.
 Modifications to these codes may be needed, to set input file directories, sample names, and other project specific information.

 # scRNA-seq analysis for construction of multicellular network models (MNM) and prioritization of upstream regulatory (UR) genes

+## Data preparation, and analyses for UR prediction and MNM construction

-## Quality assesment and full matrix construction
+### Quality assesment and full matrix construction

 To ensure good quality data for downstream analyses, it is recommended to remove poor quality cells from the analyses.
 Here, we define and keep the good quality cells as those having a minimum of 400 transcripts, 200 genes, and less than 20% mitochondrial genes.
 Due to the risk of duplicates in the library resulting in two or more cells sharing a cell barcode, it is also recommend to remove outliers, which can be based on empirical evaluation of the distributionan overestimation of transcripts count over the cells.